-Among cases with complete information, the most common, known COVID-19 exposures were community, travel, and household (Graph 2).
+Among cases with complete information, the most common, known COVID-19 exposures were community, household, and worksite (Graph 2).
 Cases can have more than one exposure.
 The information on the graph and below indicates the percentage of cases that said "yes" to each question, independently.
-Fifty-four percent of cases had community-related exposure, 14% of cases had a community-related exposure, and 14% of cases had a travel-related exposure.
+The most common sources of exposures were communityrelated and household-related.
 For community exposures, events can include family gatherings, weddings, funerals, birthday parties, political events, or any other similar activity.
 Community exposure, as defined by the state, also refers to individuals that did not know where they were exposed.